Lesson video

 She had three children with Geoffrey, the first of which a boy named Henry was born two years later in 1133.

-And as you can see in the screen there, Henry actually later on in life went on to become King of England as well.
+And as you can see in the screen there, Henry actually, later on in life, went on to become king of England as well.

 So he becomes King Henry II.

 So in 1126, who did King Henry I say should be his heir to the throne?
-Was it Geoffrey Plantagenet, Empress Matilda, Margaret of Wessex, or William Adelin?
-Make your choice now.

-And let's have another check for understanding.
+And let's have another check for understanding, another discussion question.

-I want you to think, what does Matilda's time in Normandy in England tell us about mediaeval women?
-So pause the video, watch you think about that and I'll see you in just a moment.
+I want you to think, what does Matilda's time in Normandy and England tell us about medieval women?

 Okay, welcome back.

-So previously it had been her husband and now it's her father again.
+So previously, it had been her husband, and now it's her father again.

-So her authority and her ability were respected by the Anglo-Norman barons.
+The barons seemingly accepted her as heir to the throne, so her authority and her ability were respected by the Anglo-Norman barons.

 And she was forced into a marriage against her will.